jeremysalwen/TerminalWx/README.txt

 Miller).
 So this code has a bit of history ;).
 All credit to those before me, the amount I've contributed is relatively nothing.

-It is offered under the terms of the GPL version 2, or at your choice, any later version (see gpl-2.0.txt for details on version 2 of the GPL)
+It is offered under the terms of the wxWindows License Version 3.1, which is basically the LGPL version 2+ with an exception for the requirement to distribute the source code with binaries.  (see license3.txt for details of the license).